 Inconel®, a nickel-chromium-molybdenum alloy, exhibits high strength, toughness, and good corrosion resistance in temperatures from cryogenic to 2200°F. It is available in a range of grades, offering different strength and corrosion resistance.
 The most common grades used for bolts and fasteners are Inconel® 625 and Inconel® 718.

-Inconel® is used for a wide range of applications, including low temperature to high temperature processing, highly corrosive electronics manufacturing, turbines, pumps, chemical processing, oil & gas processing, and offshore operations.
-The nickel and chromium in the alloy provides protection against oxidation and the nickel and molybdenum provide protection in non-oxidizing environments.
+Inconel® is used for a wide range of applications, including low temperature to high-temperature processing, highly corrosive electronics manufacturing, turbines, pumps, chemical processing, oil & gas processing, and offshore operations.
+The nickel and chromium in the alloy provide protection against oxidation and the nickel and molybdenum provide protection in non-oxidizing environments.